projnanda/nanda-payments/SDK-CLAUDE.md

 ## Next Steps

-1. Create `packages/mcp-server-sdk/` package structure
+1. Create `sdks/typescript/` package structure with proper npm configuration
+2. Implement x402 protocol client with HTTP header handling
+3. Build facilitator API wrapper (/verify, /settle, /supported)
+4. Create payment client with automatic retry logic
-2. Design decorator API and TypeScript definitions
+5. Add comprehensive TypeScript definitions
-3. Extract and simplify middleware from `packages/shared/`
-4. Build basic integration tests
+6. Build testing utilities and mock facilitator
-5. Create getting started documentation
+7. Create integration examples and documentation

-Remember: Developer experience is the primary success metric.
-If it's not simple enough for a 10-minute implementation, it needs more work.
+Remember: These are client libraries, not server middleware.
+Focus on making it easy for applications to interact with NANDA Points services, not to become payment servers themselves.